meltano/hub/.gitlab/issue_templates/Add New Singer Connector.md

 All Singer definitions are stored in `/_data/taps/` or `/_data/targets` and logo images are in `/assets/logos/<taps or targets>`.
 The minimal steps for adding a tap or target are the following:

+Reference "How to Submit a Singer Connector to MeltanoHub" [YouTube video](https://www.youtube.com/watch?v=hKbHB3LHbEA).

 ## Checklist